 Educational psychologists must keep current with changes in federal and state laws affecting testing validity.
 They must also stay current with tests designed to assess learning disabilities, and testing those whose main language is something other than English.

-If you are interested in becoming an educational psychologist, request information from schools offering educational psychology programs.
+If you are interested in becoming an educational psychologist, request information from psychology schools.
 Usually a PhD is required for licensure in most states.